Get Help Today(877) 648-4288

 What Is Codeine Detox?

 Codeine detox (the process of cleansing the body of substances) follows either a period of regular Codeine misuse or abuse.
-Due to its relatively low strength in comparison to other prescription Opioids, Codeine is often used to treat mild to moderate pain in children (and adults), as a cough suppressant, and as an antidiarrheal.
+Due to its relatively low strength in comparison to other prescription Opioids, Codeine is often used to treat mild to moderate pain in children (and adults), as a cough suppressant or as an antidiarrheal.
 However, as a pain-relieving narcotic, Codeine still has a high potential for misuse, abuse, and addiction.
 Prescription Codeine cough syrup has been diverted repeatedly for illicit use as lean or purple drank.
 Yet even when used as prescribed, individuals may develop a dependence on Codeine and subsequently experience withdrawal symptoms upon quitting use.
 This is especially true of long-term use.

 Codeine is a naturally-derived Opioid from the Opium poppy plant and is typically less potent than Morphine (another natural Opioid).
 Doctors can prescribe it in pill form (sometimes in combination with Tylenol) or as an active ingredient in cough syrup.
 Following repeated use of Codeine, the body may require higher and higher doses to get the same pain-relieving effects.
 This is known as a tolerance.
 Someone with a Codeine tolerance may experience symptoms of withdrawal when they reduce usage or quit taking the drug.